EmersonDeltaV/dependency-analysis-reporting-tool/README.md

 **Configuration Issues**:
 - Use double backslashes (`\\`) in Windows file paths in config.json
 - Ensure all required directories exist and are accessible
-- Verify tokens have appropriate permissions (BlackDuck: Read Access, Azure DevOps: Code Read) **Runtime Issues**:
+- Verify tokens have appropriate permissions (Black Duck: Read Access, Azure DevOps: Code Read) **Runtime Issues**:
 - Run as administrator if encountering file access issues
-- Check network connectivity to BlackDuck and Azure DevOps services
+- Check network connectivity to Black Duck and Azure DevOps services
 - Review log files in the configured `LogPath` directory **Empty Results**:
 - Ensure Azure DevOps repositories are accessible and contain supported project files